Jaiganesh1395/travel_buddy/README.md

 # TripPlanner AI (MVP)

-This repository contains a lightweight MVP for **TripPlanner AI** that mirrors the architecture described in the specification: a TypeScript/Express backend with mocked data and AI-inspired recommendations.
-The backend exposes endpoints for authentication, itinerary management, recommendations, place search, sharing, and simple weather/event stubs.
+This repository contains a lightweight MVP for **TripPlanner AI** that mirrors the architecture described in the specification: a TypeScript/Express backend with mocked data and AI-inspired recommendations plus a React/Vite web UI to exercise the workflows.

 ## Structure